lorainelab/bioviz/README.md

 ### About ###

-BioViz.org sites have three main goals:
+BioViz.org sites:

-* Serve as a download site for Integrated Genome Browser.
+* Distribute Integrated Genome Browser installers (free download),
-* Provide links to IGB documentation.
+* Link to IGB documentation, and
 * Provide a javascript bridge that lets IGB open and display files hosted on external sites (see galaxy.html, bar.html)

 **Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against copies of the external sites, or some kind of simple mockup of their functionality.

-To understand how the bridge code works, look at:
+To understand bridge code, look at:

 * galaxy.html - bridge page for flowing data from [Galaxy](http://usegalaxy.org) into IGB
 * js/galaxy.js - Galaxy bridge code